-Under both water/sewer options, the plan proposes formation of a County Services Area (CSA) to maintain and operate Plan Area water, sewer, storm drainage, recycled water, and parks and recreation services.
+Under both water/sewer approaches, the Specific Plan proposes formation of a County Services Area (CSA) to maintain and operate Plan Area sewer, storm drainage, recycled water, and parks and recreation services.
+The water system would be maintained by the CSA for the approaches that involve municipal connection and exclusive use of groundwater, but would be maintained by SID for the preferred approach involving use of SID surface water from the Solano Project.